wdk-docs/node-config-docs/Future-Compatibility.md

 A minimum of one year will be given between the time of an incompatibility announcement (below) and the release of the version containing the incompatibility.

 If it's possible to detect your application using a future incompatibility, a one-time warning per application run will be placed onto ```console.error``` for each type of incompatibility.

+Once the incompatibility is introduced, an error will be placed into ```console.error``` if an incompatible usage is detected.

 ### Upcoming Incompatibilities